Locations of the nasal bone and cartilage

 Why it's done

-Rhinoplasty can change the size, shape or proportions of your nose.
-It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.
+Rhinoplasty can change the size, shape or proportions of the nose.
+It may be done to fix issues from an injury, correct a birth defect or improve some breathing problems.

-As with any major surgery, rhinoplasty carries risks such as bleeding, infection and an adverse reaction to the anesthesia.
-Other possible risks specific to rhinoplasty include:
+As with any major surgery, rhinoplasty carries risks such as:

-Talk to your doctor about how these risks apply to you.
+Talk to your health care provider about how these risks apply to you.

 How you prepare

-Before scheduling rhinoplasty, you must meet with your surgeon to discuss important factors that determine whether the surgery is likely to work well for you.
-This meeting generally includes:
+Before scheduling rhinoplasty, you meet with a surgeon.
+You talk about things that determine whether the surgery will work well for you.
+This meeting usually includes:

 - Your medical history.
-The most important question your doctor will ask you is about your motivation for surgery and your goals.
-Your doctor will also ask questions about your medical history — including a history of nasal obstruction, surgeries and any medications you take.
+The most important question is about why you want the surgery and your goals.
+You also answer questions about your medical history.
+This includes a history of nasal blockages, surgeries and any medicines you take.
 If you have a bleeding disorder, such as hemophilia, you may not be a candidate for rhinoplasty.

-- A physical exam.
-Your doctor will conduct a complete physical examination, including any laboratory tests, such as blood tests.
-He or she also will inspect your skin and the inside and outside of your nose.
-The physical exam helps your doctor determine what changes need to be made and how your physical features — for example, the thickness of your skin or the strength of the cartilage at the end of your nose — may affect your results.
-The physical exam is also critical for determining the impact of rhinoplasty on your breathing.
+The physical exam helps determine what changes need to be made.
+It also shows how your physical features, such as the thickness of your skin or the strength of the cartilage at the end of your nose, may affect your results.
+The physical exam is also important for determining how rhinoplasty will affect your breathing.

 - Photographs.
-Someone from your doctor's office may take photographs of your nose from different angles.
-Your surgeon may use computer software to manipulate the photos to show you what kinds of results are possible.
-Your doctor will use these photos for before-and-after assessments, reference during surgery and long-term reviews.
-Most importantly, the photos permit a specific discussion about the goals of surgery.
+Photographs of your nose are taken from different angles.
+The surgeon may use computer software to change the photos to show you what kinds of results are possible.
+These photos are used for before-and-after views and reference during surgery.
+Most importantly, the photos let you have a specific discussion about the goals of surgery.

-Once the surgery is scheduled, you'll need to arrange for someone to drive you home if you're having an outpatient procedure.
+Once the surgery is scheduled, find someone to drive you home after the procedure if you're having an outpatient surgery.

-For the first few days after anesthesia, you may have lapses of memory, slowed reaction time and impaired judgment.
-So arrange for a family member or friend to stay with you a night or two to help with personal care tasks as you recover from surgery.
+For the first few days after anesthesia, you may forget things, have a slower reaction time and impaired judgment.
+Find a family member or friend to stay with you a night or two to help with personal care as you recover from surgery.

 Food and medications

-Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) for two weeks before and after surgery.
-These medications may increase bleeding.
-Take only those medications approved or prescribed by your surgeon.
+Don't take medicines that have aspirin or ibuprofen (Advil, Motrin IB, others) for two weeks before and two weeks after surgery.
+These medicines may make you bleed more.
+Take only the medicines approved or prescribed by your surgeon.
 Avoid herbal remedies and over-the-counter supplements.

 What you can expect

-- Avoid strenuous activities such as aerobics and jogging.
+- Avoid intense physical activities such as aerobics and jogging.